sonichen/delta_rs/readme.md

-# delta_rs 0.1.0
+# track_rs 0.1.0

-`delta_rs` is a **version control** and **incremental data storage tool** based on Rust, allowing you to store only data blocks that have not been stored in previous versions, effectively managing and restoring different versions of data.
+`track_rs` is a **version control**  based on Rust, allowing you to store only data blocks that have not been stored in previous versions, effectively managing and restoring different versions of data.

-delta_rs 0.1.0 has been released. https://crates.io/crates/delta_rs

-**!!Note: delta_rs 0.2.0 is under development.**

-- [ ] add snapshot to improve efficiency
-- [ ] Optimize the data block separation rule so that it cuts according to data length
-- [ ] Optimize Data Block Identification

 ## Design Overview

-The design of delta_rs is centered around the following key principles:
+The design of track_rs is centered around the following key principles:

 - **Version Control**: The project allows users to maintain and manage multiple versions of data.
 Each version is represented as a Delta.